 Weight loss is not a good metric to shoot for, as weight loss refers to our total body weight, regardless of whether we’re talking about muscle or fat.
 We do not want to do exercises to lose muscle or waste muscle, what we want to do is burn body fat.
 When we gain muscle, we put on weight, but we want this kind of weight.

 We want to burn fat for aesthetic reasons, but we also want to do it for health reasons.
 There are a lot of toxins that are stored in fat tissue.
-Additionally, there are estrogens that fat tissue gives off which can cause problems, and can be associated with cancer, and other issues.
+Additionally, there are estrogens that fat tissue gives off which can cause problems, and can be associated with bodily issues.
 Recent studies have shown that aerobic exercise seems to change how our bodies break down estrogen.

 The No-Nonsense Fat Loss Guide